codacy/chart/docs/extra/database.md

 ```bash
 PGPASSWORD=$DB_PASSWORD pg_restore -h $DEST_HOSTNAME -p $DEST_HOSTPORT -U $DB_USER -j 8 -d $db -n public --clean $db.dump
 ```

+With the custom format from `pg_dump` (by using `-Fc`) we can now invoke `pg_restore` with multiple parallel jobs.
+This should make the restoration of the databases quicker, depending on which value you provide for the number of parallel jobs to execute.
+We provide a value of 8 parallel jobs in the example above (`-j 8`).

 *NOTE: If you run into any problems while restoring, make sure that you have the database created in that postgres instance (e.g. before restoring the jobs database the postgres instance should have an empty database called `jobs` created there)*